Learning to Persuade on the Fly: Robustness Against Ignorance: Model

-On the other hand, if the prior $\mu^*$ were known to the sender, her optimal total expected utility is given by $\opt(\mu^*)\cdot T$.
-We measure the sender's \textit{regret} from using the signaling algorithm $\alg$ by
+Finally, we describe the evaluation metric for the performance of any algorithm satisfying the preceding persuasiveness criterion by comparing the sender's utility $V_\instance(\alg, T)$ against the known-distribution benchmark given by $T \cdot \opt(\mu^*)$.
+Specifically, we measure the sender's \textit{regret} from using a $\beta$-robustly persuasive algorithm $\alg$ by

 We are now ready to formalize the sender's learning problem.
-Begin by noticing that one must require the signaling algorithm $\alg$ to be $\beta$-persuasive, for some small $\beta$, for the regret defined in Eqn.~\eqref{eq:regret} to be meaningful.
-At the same time, persuasiveness alone does not guarantee low regret: it is straightforward to show that the signaling algorithm $\full$, which is $0$-persuasive, typically has $\Omega(T)$ regret.
-Thus, the central problem is to design, for any given instance $\instance$, an algorithm $\alg$ that is $\beta$-persuasive for small $\beta$ and simultaneously achieves vanishing average regret with high probability.
+Begin by noticing that one must require the signaling algorithm $\alg$ to be $\beta$-robustly persuasive for some small $\beta$ in order for the second equality above to hold, i.e., for the receivers' responses to match the recommendations.
+At the same time, $0$-robustly persuasiveness is an excessive requirement, with no hope of resulting in a sub-linear regret.
+(In Appendix~\ref{ap:0-persuasive}, we present an example instance where any $0$-robustly persuasive algorithm necessarily obtains a linear regret.)
+Thus, the central problem is to design, for any given instance $\instance$, an algorithm $\alg$ that is $\beta$-robustly persuasive for small (vanishing) $\beta$ and simultaneously achieves sublinear regret with high probability.